-Denmark's annual inflation rate declined to 0.6 percent in June 2019 from 0.7 percent in the previous month and below market consensus of 1 percent.
-It was the lowest inflation since September 2018, as prices rose at softer pace for housing & utilities (0.6 percent vs 0.8 percent in May); transport (0.8 percent vs 1.6 percent); recreation & culture (1.9 percent vs 2.0 percent) and health (0.9 percent vs 1.2 percent).
-Also, cost dropped for furniture & household equipment (-1 percent vs 0.2 percent) and fell faster for clothing & footwear (-5.8 percent vs -4.3 percent).
-Meantime, prices increased faster for both food and non-alcoholic beverages (2.0 percent vs 1.3 percent) and restaurants & hotels (1.3 percent vs 0.8 percent).
-On a monthly basis, consumer prices went down 0.2 percent.
-The harmonized index of consumer prices rose by 0.5 percent year-on-year in June, easing from a 0.7 percent gain in May.
-Inflation Rate in Denmark averaged 2.88 percent from 1981 until 2019, reaching an all time high of 13 percent in June of 1981 and a record low of -0.10 percent in January of 2015. source: Statistics Denmark
+Denmark's annual inflation rate inched higher to 0.8 percent in December 2019 from 0.7 percent in the previous month and above market consensus of 0.7 percent.
+This was the highest inflation rate since April, due to a faster rise in prices of housing & utilities (0.7% vs 0.6% in November), transport (1.8% vs 0.3%), and health (2.0% vs 1.5 %).Meantime, restaurants & hotels inflation was steady (at 1.7%), while furniture & household equipment prices were flat (vs 0.1%).
+On the other hand, prices went up softer for both food and non-alcoholic beverages (0.9% vs 1.2%) and recreation & culture (1.4% vs 1.6%).
+By contrast, clothing & footwear prices dropped more (-3.2% vs -2.8%).
+On a monthly basis, consumer prices went down 0.2 percent, the same pace as in the prior month.
+The harmonized index of consumer prices rose by 0.8 percent year-on-year in December, after a 0.6 percent rise in November.
+Inflation Rate in Denmark averaged 2.85 percent from 1981 until 2019, reaching an all time high of 13 percent in June of 1981 and a record low of -0.10 percent in January of 2015. source: Statistics Denmark

-Inflation Rate in Denmark is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Denmark to stand at 1.20 in 12 months time.
+Inflation Rate in Denmark is expected to be 1.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Denmark to stand at 1.40 in 12 months time.
 In the long-term, the Denmark Inflation Rate is projected to trend around 1.90 percent in 2020, according to our econometric models.